revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

 ---

-12. How can you handle exceptions in Java?
+12. How will you handle exceptions in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)